JustinLove/noise_visualizer_biome/README.md

 ### type: `grid`

 Same quadrilateral symmetric noise on each face of cube-mapped sphere.
 Results similar but not identical across seeds.
+Apply a large zoom factor to get a crude checkerboard pattern

-- `zoom`: Apply a large zoom factor to get a crude checkerboard pattern
+- `grid_size`: large values make larger squares; default seems to be around 200 (meters?)

 ### type: `constant`